Learn how we built SELinux support for Gravity 7.0, issues we had, and useful tips. Also learn how we are confining Kubernetes services and workloads.

 What next after SaaS?
 Is a significant alternative for marketing and selling software starting to emerge?

-In this blog post we are announcing Gravity 5.5.
-This new release entrusts Helm users with a new superpower: the ability to build downloadable Kubernetes images using their Helm Charts.
+The 5.5 release entrusts Helm users with a new superpower: the ability to build downloadable Kubernetes images using their Helm Charts.

 An overview into CVE-2018-1002105's root cause and a program to test if your clusters are affected

 Proud new Kubernetes cluster owners are often lulled into a false sense of operational confidence by its consensus database’s glorious simplicity.
 In this Q&A, we dig into the challenges of in-place upgrades of etcd beneath autonomous Kubernetes clusters running within air-gapped environments.

 We review the impact of the GDPR on SaaS vendors and their data collection practices and how it may reduce the operational cost disparity between hosted SaaS and on-prem Private SaaS

 An interview about our experience running PostgreSQL on on-premises Kubernetes, covering the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.

 Learn about common problems when migrating your application to Kubernetes.